RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/late_january_check_in.md

 and forgives itself for all its transgressions, as a source of those assertions.
 I simply shouldn't make assertions.

-This project as a whole, and the practitioner journey series in particular, is not primarily about building one social media system or learning how to code[^4].
+This project as a whole, and the practitioner journey series in particular, is not primarily about building one social media system or learning how to code.
 Instead, it's about building _just enough_ of a social media system, and learning _just enough_ about software-writing, to understand and defend one's _own_ choices and identity against oppression and abuse.
 It's about practicing, trying things out, getting used to failure and success, planting things and watching them grow.